IERoboticsClub/PoW/cotracker/README.md

 ### Legend for CoTracker Architecture Diagram (chart above)

 - **Initial Tracks**: $(P_{ti}, t_i)^{N}_{i=1}$
   The starting locations and times of $N$ tracks.
+A track is essentially the temporal progression of the point throughout the entire video.

 - **Load into 2D Grid**: $G_{it}$
   The grid of input tokens, one for each track $i = 1, ..., N$, and time $t = 1, ..., T$.
+You can think of a token as a small packet of information that describes a point you're tracking in a video.
+This packet contains various details like where the point is located on the screen, whether it's visible or hidden, what it looks like, and how it relates to its initial position.

 - **Transformer Network**: $\Psi: G \rightarrow O$
   The transformer network that processes the 2D grid $G$ to improve a given estimate of the tracks.

-- **Apply Specialized Attention**: Self-Attention in $\Psi$ The specialized attention layers within the transformer that focus on important aspects of the motion.

 - **Iterative Refinement**: $O_{ti}$
   The updated tracks are expressed by a corresponding grid of output tokens $O_{ti}$.

 - **Final Tracks**:
   The final estimated positions of the points being tracked.
+Give me a multi-dimensional tensor, which for each frame contains the $x,y$ position of each POI.

 - **Output: Estimated Tracks**: $\hat{P}_{t}$
   The final estimated positions of the points being tracked.